GreenTomato5/Pioneers-Controls-Docs/docs/source/tools/simulation/advantageScope.rst

 3. Open AdvantageScope and navigate to the custom assets folder under help -> show assets folder

 4. Create a folder named “Robot_” + whatever you would like the robot to be named in advantage scope.
-Ex: Robot_Pothole or Robot_Speedbump
+Eg: Robot_Pothole or Robot_Speedbump
 Drop the CAD files into this folder, make sure they still follow that naming convention Your folder should now look like this: